bartongroup/LIGYSIS-web/README.md

 ### Structure Panel

 This is the central panel of the **LIGYSIS web** results page.
 At the very top, we find the name of the protein of interest, and below, the structural segment selector, as defined by the [PDBe-KB](https://www.ebi.ac.uk/pdbe/pdbe-kb/) [[8](https://pubs.aip.org/aca/sdy/article/11/3/034701/3294234)] as well as the structure selector.
 By default, the ligand superposition view is shown, which has a single protein scaffold and the heteroatoms (non-protein atoms) of all other structures for a given protein segment.
-A user can click on this drop-up and explore the biological assembly of any of the chains in the superposition.
+A user can click on this drop-up and explore the PISA-defined [biological assembly](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/biological-assemblies) [[9](https://www.sciencedirect.com/science/article/pii/S0022283607006420)] of any of the chains in the superposition.
 Transformation matrices for the superposition were obtained from the [PDBe FTP site](https://ftp.ebi.ac.uk/pub/databases/pdbe-kb/superposition/P/P00517/).

-At the very centre of the panel, we find the [3DMol.js](https://3dmol.csb.pitt.edu/doc/index.html) [[9](https://academic.oup.com/bioinformatics/article/31/8/1322/213186), [10](https://pubs.acs.org/doi/10.1021/acs.jchemed.0c00579)] structure viewer with a white protein chain cartoon representation.
-Buttons are implemented to show/hide surfaces, residue labels, ligand, water molecules and protein-ligand contacts as calculated by [pdbe-arpeggio](https://github.com/PDBeurope/arpeggio) [[11](https://www.sciencedirect.com/science/article/pii/S0022283616305332?via%3Dihub)].
+At the very centre of the panel, we find the [3DMol.js](https://3dmol.csb.pitt.edu/doc/index.html) [[10](https://academic.oup.com/bioinformatics/article/31/8/1322/213186), [11](https://pubs.acs.org/doi/10.1021/acs.jchemed.0c00579)] structure viewer with a white protein chain cartoon representation.
+Buttons are implemented to show/hide surfaces, residue labels, ligand, water molecules and protein-ligand contacts as calculated by [pdbe-arpeggio](https://github.com/PDBeurope/arpeggio) [[12](https://www.sciencedirect.com/science/article/pii/S0022283616305332?via%3Dihub)].
 These contacts can be downloaded as a <i>.csv</i> for the currently visualised assembly (not the Superposition), or for all assemblies at once as a zipped folder of <i>.csv</i> files.
 Apart from showing the residue labels upon clicking on a site, or displaying protein-ligand contacts, atom labels are shown upon hovering (one must hover on a residue for at least 1 second, otherwise, labels would be shown for every single  atom whilst the user navigates through the structure).

 The Superposition with coloured ligands, as well as individual assemblies with their protein-ligand interactions can be downloaded for external visualisation.
-Currently, [ChimeraX](https://www.cgl.ucsf.edu/chimerax/) (<i>.cxc</i>) [[12](https://onlinelibrary.wiley.com/doi/10.1002/pro.3943)] and [PyMol](https://pymol.org/) (<i>.pml</i>) [13] are supported.
+Currently, [ChimeraX](https://www.cgl.ucsf.edu/chimerax/) (<i>.cxc</i>) [[13](https://onlinelibrary.wiley.com/doi/10.1002/pro.3943)] and [PyMol](https://pymol.org/) (<i>.pml</i>) [14] are supported.
 Additionally, a screenshot of the current view can also be saved to <i>.png</i> format.

 ![Superopsition viewers support](./static/images/supp_support.png)

 ### Binding Residues Panel

 This panel is very similar to the Binding Sites Panel in structure.
 It is also formed by an interactive chart and table.
 However, each data point and row correspond now to the individual amino acid residues forming the binding sites, the average of which result on the data displayed on the Binding Sites Panel.
-The data for this panel includes UniProt Residue Number (UPResNum), the multiple sequence alignment (MSA) column to which this residue aligns (MSACol), residue Divergence Score (DS), Missense Enrichment Score (MES), its associated p-value (p), the amino acid one-letter code (AA), Relative Solvent Accessibility (RSA) and Secondary Structure (SS) element as calculated by [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/) [[14](https://onlinelibrary.wiley.com/doi/10.1002/bip.360221211)].
+The data for this panel includes UniProt Residue Number (UPResNum), the multiple sequence alignment (MSA) column to which this residue aligns (MSACol), residue Divergence Score (DS), Missense Enrichment Score (MES), its associated p-value (p), the amino acid one-letter code (AA), Relative Solvent Accessibility (RSA) and Secondary Structure (SS) element as calculated by [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/) [[15](https://onlinelibrary.wiley.com/doi/10.1002/bip.360221211)].
 This panel is linked to the structure viewer through hover, but not click events.

 ## Citation